 Florida State hired Florida native Willie Taggart to be its 10th full-time head football coach on Dec.
 5, 2017.
-Taggart is considered one of the best offensive minds in the country and a relentless recruiter.
+Taggart is considered one of the best offensive minds in the country and has already proven to be a relentless and effective recruiter.

 Taggart has led remarkable turnarounds at each of his three previous head coaching positions.
-In the season prior to his hire, the programs Taggart inherited were a combined 7-29, and the best team he took over was a 4-8 Oregon squad.
+In the season prior to his hire, the programs Taggart inherited were a combined 7-29, and the best team he took over before arriving at FSU was a 4-8 Oregon squad.
 His overall record is 47-50, including a 25-12 mark since the start of the 2015 season.
-In that same timespan, his offenses are averaging 37.84 points per game, the fifth-highest total among FBS head coaches behind only Mike Gundy, Kliff Kingsbury, Urban Meyer and Jeff Brohm.
+In that same timespan, his offenses have the fourth-highest points-per-game average among FBS head coaches behind only Mike Gundy, Kliff Kingsbury and Urban Meyer.

 Taggart jumped out to a hot start at Oregon, leading the Ducks to a 77-21 win in his first game in Eugene.
 The point total tied for the highest in the NCAA in 2017, was Oregon’s highest since 1916 and included a school-record nine rushing touchdowns.
 The offensive fireworks continued as Oregon scored 42 first-half points in each of the first three games of the season, marking the first time in school history the program scored at least 42 points in one half in three straight games.
 The Ducks began the season 5-1 and completed the regular season with another offensive explosion, defeating rival Oregon State 69-10 for the team’s seventh 40-point offensive output of the season.